mwheelermba/Michael-Wheeler-Portfolio/MiniProjects/Facial_Recognition/README.md

 As an optional step, use Matplotlib to create a confusion matrix visualization for the predictions made by your best model.

 ## Findings
+The Logistic Regression model had the highest accuracy on the training set with an accuracy score of 80.19%.
+This model's performance on the test set did exceed the 80% threshold at 81.56%.
+However, it had a 0.125 recall score.
+The model is great at predicting who is not Arnold, but not great at identifying Arnold.